Criminal Law FAQs

 How can I remove my criminal record in Utah?

 You can pursue an expungement in order to seal your criminal record from the public.
 The expungement process can be complicated, and you must meet certain criteria in order to qualify.
 For help with obtaining an expungement, it is necessary to consult a criminal defense attorney.

 What are the penalties for my criminal charges?

 The Penalties for criminal charges depend primarily on the nature of the crime and the number of past charges one has been convicted of.
 A Misdemeanor charge involves less severe penalties, with class C being the least serious type of misdemeanor and class A being the most serious.
-Penalties for a misdemeanor crime may include up to one year in a county jail and/or fines that total $4,750 or less.
+Penalties for a misdemeanor crime may include up to one year in county jail and/or fines that total $4,750 or less.
 Felony charges involve more extreme penalties, including serving time in a Utah State Prison and paying up to $10,000 in excessive fines.
-A third degree felony is the least severe type of felony, while a capital offense or first degree felony are the most severe.
+A third-degree felony is the least severe type of felony, while a capital offense or first-degree felony is the most severe.

 Do I Need An Attorney To Handle My Criminal Case?